 100 Miles in 100 Days Challenge

-Lace up your hiking boots, dust off your mountain bikes and saddle up those horses because it's time for the 100 Miles in 100 Days Challenge!
+So, lace up your hiking boots and running shoes, dust off your mountain bikes, and saddle up those horses - let's have a little fun together for the next 100 days!

 - Program Brochure - This document includes the program guidelines, a sample trail outline, and the tee-shirt entry form.